Chatbot Flows

 Warning

-Large images may be rejected.
-Optimize your images for web use before uploading.
+Very large images may be rejected by some chat platforms.
+Optimise your images for web before uploading.

 Steps: